-- If we are unable to maintain the security of our Internet access networks, then expenses associated with the operation of our internet access networks will be greater than anticipated and revenues from operations will be less than anticipated 7 - If the third party equipment hosting operators that we rely upon suffer service problems, then expenses associated with the operation of our internet access networks will be greater than anticipated and revenues from operations will be less than anticipated 7 As we plan to purchase commercially available components for our technology solutions, rather than develop and own our own technology, we will have limited proprietary protection for our technology solutions 7 mare minited proprieting protection for our technology dotations - As our management has limited experience in the deployment of internet access network solutions, we may not be able to carry out our plan of operations with the result that we may not achieve revenues and our business may fail 8 - If business travellers adopt a wireless computing standard other than the Wi-Fi 802.11 Protocol, then business travellers may not be able to connect to our internet access networks with the result that we may not earn revenues that we anticipate from our internet access networks, we will have less cash with which to pursue our plan of operations and our business will fail 8 The introduction of new government regulation could increase our expenses, reduce the amount of cash we have with which to pursue our plan of operations and cause our losses to increase 8 operations and classe our rosses to increase - If a market for our common stock does not develop, shareholders may be unable to sell their shares 9

-- If the selling shareholders sell a large number of shares all at once or in blocks, the market price of our shares would most likely decline 9

-Use of Proceeds 9
+- If we are unable to maintain the security of our Internet access networks, then expenses associated with the operation of our internet access networks will be greater than anticipated and revenues from operations will be less than anticipated Z - If the third party equipment hosting operators that we rely upon suffer service problems, then expenses associated with the operation of our internet access networks will be greater than anticipated and revenues from operations will be less than anticipated 7 - As we plan to purchase commercially available components for our technology solutions, rather than develop and own our own technology, we will have limited proprietary protection for our technology solutions 7 - As our management has limited experience in the deployment of internet access network solutions, we may not be able to carry out our plan of operations with the result that we may not achieve revenues and our business may fail 8 - If business travellers adopt a wireless computing standard other than the Wi-Fi 802.11 Protocol, then business travellers may not be able to connect to our internet access networks with the result that we may not earn revenues that we anticipate from our internet access networks, we will have less cash with which to pursue our plan of operations and our business will fail 8 - The introduction of new government regulation could increase our expenses, reduce the amount of cash we have with which to pursue our plan of operations and cause our losses to increase 8 - If a market for our common stock does not develop, shareholders may be unable to sell their shares 9 - If the selling shareholders sell a large number of shares all at once or in blocks, the market price of our shares would most likely decline 9 Use of f Proceeds 9 Deterr mination of Offering Price 9 Dilutio on 10 Selling g Shareholders 10 Plan o of Distribution 18 Legal Proceedings 19 Direct tors, Executive Officers, Promoters and Control Persons 19 Securi ity Ownership of Certain Beneficial Owners and Management 21 Descri i ption of Securities 22 Interes st of Named Experts and Counsel 24 Disclo osure of Commission Position of Indemnification for Securities Act Liabilities 24 Organ ization Within Last Five Years 24 Descri iption of Business 25

-ъ.
-0

-Determ nination of Offering Price 9

-Dilutio 10

-Dilutio 10

-Selling g Shareholders 10

-Plan of f Distribution 18

-Legal I Proceedings 19

-ъ.
-10

-Directo ors, Executive Officers, Promoters and Control Persons 19

-Socurit ty Ownership of Certain Beneficial Owners and Management 21

-Securit ty Ownership of Certain Beneficial Owners and Management

-Descri ption of Securities 22

-Interes st of Named Experts and Counsel 24

-Disclos sure of Commission Position of Indemnification for Securities Act Liabilities 24

-to the transfer to the second 0.4

-Organi ization Within Last Five Years 24

-Docario ption of Business 25

-DESCIT hron or promisso 23

-Plan of Operations 42
+Plan of Operations 43

-Description of Property 45
+Description of Property 47

-Certain Relationships and Related Transactions 46
+Certain Relationships and Related Transactions 47

-Market for Common Equity and Related Stockholder Matters 48
+Market for Common Equity and Related Stockholder Matters 49

-Executive Compensation 50
+Executive Compensation 52

-Financial Statements 52
+Financial Statements 54

-Changes in and Disagreements with Accountants 52
+Changes in and Disagreements with Accountants 54

-Where You Can Find More Information 52
+Where You Can Find More Information 54

-Until , all dealers that effect transactions in these securities whether or not participating in this offering, may be required to deliver a prospectus.
+Until \\\\\\, all dealers that effect transactions in these securities whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.